Honestpuck/scriptorium/README.md

                         set commit message
 ```

-If you've specified a number of changes with `--dont-commit` then you are going to want to perform a commit eventually.
+If you've made a number of changes with `--dont-commit` then you are going to want to perform a commit eventually.
 This does a `git add *` before the commit.
 If you don't specify a message it will be a list of files altered.

 ### `down`